that’s what she said

 my friends are great, my relationship with every single one of them is where i want it to be, and academically (fingers crossed) i shouldn’t have anything to worry about.

-uni will be fine, they say, and i say to myself. but it’s what’s inside me that scares me the most: it’s a fresh start for the superficial, the environment and the people. i’ll be doing a different subject all day, with different people whilst in a different part of the country. yet it’s what’s in my head that will be so hard to deal with.
+uni will be fine, they say, and i say to myself. but it’s what’s inside me that scares me the most: it’s a fresh start superficially speaking – in the environment and with the people. i’ll be doing a different subject all day, with different people whilst in a different part of the country. yet it’s what’s in my head that will be so hard to deal with.

 so as tough nostalgia is, especially when you’re as vulnerable to it as i am, it’s how i move forward that’s most important – but also so hard to fathom.